Myths or facts, make sure your understand the difference

-Corporate media is largely aligned against annuities.
-Could this demonization be driven by financial bias?
-Traditional financial institutions (Wall Street) spend huge amounts of money advertising on corporate media properties.
+Corporate media is mostly aligned against annuities.
+Could financial bias drive this demonization?
+Traditional financial institutions (Wall Street) spend vast amounts of money advertising on corporate media properties.

 Annuities fall into two different and distinct categories.